Sechs/Lockstyle/README.md

 **Commands:**
+//ls reload
+//ls random
+//ls reroll
+//ls status

+**Commands details:**
-//lockstyle or //ls
+* full command is //lockstyle but //ls is also accepted
-reload - reloads the xml file
+* reload - Reloads the xml file
+* random - rerolls the current lockstyle
+* reroll - same as above
-random | reroll - rerolls the current lockstyle status - displays a list of the currently defined sets
+* status - displays a list of the currently defined sets